ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The attacker can generate and control new group keying material, hence possibly rekeying the group and evicting certain group members as part of a broader attack.

-* The attacker can actively participate to communications in a group even without been authorized to join it, and can allow further unauthorized entities to do so.
+* The attacker can actively participate in communications in a group even without been authorized to join it, and can allow further unauthorized entities to do so.

 * The attacker can build erroneous associations between node identifiers and group members' authentication credentials.

 On the other hand, as long as the security protocol used in the group ensures source authentication of messages (e.g., by means of signatures), the KDC is not able to impersonate group members since it does not have their private keys.

-Further security considerations are specific of the communication and security protocols used in the group, and thus have to be provided by those protocols and complemented by the application profiles of this specification using them.
+Further security considerations are specific to the communication and security protocols used in the group, and thus have to be provided by those protocols and complemented by the application profiles of this specification using them.

 ## Update of Group Keying Material {#sec-cons-rekeying}

 The KDC can generate new group keying material and provide it to the group members (rekeying) through the rekeying scheme used in the group, as discussed in {{sec-group-rekeying}}.

 In particular, the KDC must renew the group keying material latest upon its expiration.
-Before then, the KDC may also renew the group keying material on a regular or periodical fashion.
+Before then, the KDC MAY also renew the group keying material on a regular or periodical fashion.

 Unless otherwise defined by an application profile of this specification, the KDC SHOULD renew the group keying material upon a group membership change.
 In particular, since the minimum number of group members is one, the KDC SHOULD provide even a Client joining an empty group with new keying material never used before in that group.
 Similarly, the KDC SHOULD provide new group keying material also to a Client that remains the only member in the group after the leaving of other group members.